omahacodeschool/ruby-prompt__hashes/lib/hashes.md

 # What is a Hash?

-A Hash is similar to an Array but allows us to organize multiple lists together.
+A Hash allows you to store multiple organized lists of various data types by assigning "values" to "keys".

 # What are some examples of information that would be Hashes as opposed to some other data type?